-This manual contains proprietary information that is protected by copyright.
+This safety precautions manual contains proprietary information that is protected by copyright.
 All rights are reserved and no part of this document may be photocopied or reproduced in any way without the prior consent of Inductotherm (India) Limited.
 Information contained in this document is subject to change without notice.

 Inductotherm (India) Limited makes no warranty of any kind with regard to this material, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 Inductotherm shall not be liable for errors contained herein or for incidental consequential damages in connection with the furnishing, performance, or use of the material.

 The Precautions outlined below are for your safety – read them first.
 Molten metal and electricity can be hazardous.
-Be sure to follow your company’s safety procedures.
+Be sure to follow your company’s safety precautions.
 Inductotherm equipment is buil with safety devices.
 Do not defeat or bypass any protective component or circuit.

 FOR THE OPERATOR